-SASE, short for Secure Access Service Edge and pronounced as “sassy,” is a new security and networking architectural paradigm presented by Gartner in 2019.
+SASE, short for Secure Access Service Edge and pronounced as “sassy”.
+It is a new security and networking architectural paradigm presented by Gartner in 2019.
 It suggests combining networking and security capabilities into a single, cloud-native solution that makes it easier and less expensive for businesses to link people and offices throughout the world safely.
 In a short time, SASE has become an important word for the security of enterprises.
-There are many reasons behind this development, as SASE implementation is growing tremendously in enterprises to attain ultimate cybersecurity.
+There are many reasons behind this development.
+As SASE implementation is growing tremendously in enterprises to attain ultimate cybersecurity.

 Reasons behind SASE’s growing popularity